prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

   In the function we Fitting model to test multiple algorithms to find which algorithms gives best result write evaluation matrix which contains mse,rmse,r2,etc finally we plot the result and return.

+Providing the range of values for hyperparameters such as n_estimators, max_depth, min_sample_split, max_sample_split, eta.

+Building some linear regression model to test which model gives better results.

+1. Linear Regression